fpoirotte/cryptal/docs/src/Installation.rst

         -   compiled
         -   n/a
         -   n/a
+        -   compiled

 ..  [#] libsodium only supports AES-256 in GCM mode.
-        Also, this cipher/mode combination will not be available unless the processor of the machine running the code has support for the AES-NI instruction set.
+        Also, this cipher/mode combination is not available unless the processor of the machine running the code has support for the AES-NI instruction set.